Frequently Asked Questions

 Alternatively, a more effective approach is to soak shredded paper in water overnight, lay it on top of your garden bed, and cover it with grass clippings or other organic material to maintain moisture levels.
 Regular watering will keep the soil and paper damp, encouraging worms to come to the surface and consume the paper.
 Nevertheless, this process can be slow.

 If you find paper composting too time-consuming, another option is to dispose of it through your local council tip.
-Many councils have composting facilities equipped with large machines for efficient disposal.
-The same applies to cardboard, although you can use cardboard around your Compots to mitigate odors if your Compot has turned into a sump, particularly in clay soil.
+Many councils have composting facilities equipped with large machines for efficient disposal of excess paper and cardboard.

 Utilizing this method can provide additional space in your garden without the need to purchase more Compots.
 Setting it up is simple, and it offers portability, making it akin to having two in-ground Compots.
 Check out my YouTube channel for videos demonstrating this method in various seasons and customer gardens.
 Above-ground Compots are highly portable and efficient for composting.

 To address these issues, it’s essential to create a suitable environment for worms.
-Begin by digging a deeper hole and filling its base with small branches, twigs, or a mixture of cheap potting mix and sawdust.
+Begin by digging a deeper hole for your Compot and filling the base of the hole with small branches, twigs & leaves, or a mixture of cheap potting mix and sawdust.
 Plant your Compot on top of this layer and backfill with the inexpensive soil.
-Then, introduce worms to the surrounding soil outside the Compot.
+Then, introduce worms into this surrounding soil outside the Compot.
 Avoid placing worms inside the Compots, especially if they’re filled with “ALL” your waste.

 However, if you’re filling your Compots with only worm-friendly food, worms may congregate inside the pots, slowing down the process of improving clay or sandy soil.

 Adding sand to the clay mix can aid in worm digestion of waste over time, gradually enhancing soil quality.
+But it is not essential.
 Remember that this is a gradual process, and improvements will occur over time as worms work to amend the soil.

 For optimal results, consider covering your garden beds and Compots with shredded bamboo.
-This material encourages worms to delve deep into the soil, improving aeration, texture, and structure.
+This material encourages worms to move it deep into the soil below your pots, improving aeration, texture, and structure.
 Over time, bamboo will decompose, further enhancing soil quality.

 If you encounter challenges or have different results, don’t hesitate to reach out for assistance.
 Feel free to contact me at 0467 006 529 – Vicki.
 Experimentation and adaptation are key to finding solutions that work best for your specific soil conditions and gardening preferences.

-The updated website aims to provide you with the three most competitive postage rates, along with an option for signed delivery, offered by Couriers Please and Australia Post.
+For garden supplements the updated website aims to provide you with the three most competitive postage rates, along with an option for signed delivery, offered by Couriers Please.
 However, if you find the postage charges excessive, please don’t hesitate to reach out to me.
 I’m more than happy to explore alternative options and negotiate a deal that suits you.
 Your satisfaction is paramount, and I don’t want postage costs to deter you from getting the products you need.

 Recently, Australia Post has adjusted its postage rates (as of 2022), and in many cases, their rates may now be more economical.
 Our website should automatically calculate and present the most cost-effective postage options for you.
 If you prefer, you can also conduct your own comparison check by following the instructions provided on each page.
 Simply click on the bundle of your choice and scroll to the bottom tabs to find specifications, including parcel weights and dimensions, as well as instructions for using Australia Post’s “Calculation” link for comparison checks.